aws/aws-iot-device-sdk-swift/Documentation/MQTT5_Userguide.md

 ```

 ### Unsubscribe
-The Unsubscribe operation takes a description of the UNSUBSCRIBE packet you wish to send and asynchronously returns the corresponding UNSUBACK returned by the broker; the operation throws an exception if anything goes wrong before the UNSUBACK is received.
+The `Unsubscribe` operation takes a description of the `UNSUBSCRIBE` packet you wish to send and asynchronously returns the corresponding `UNSUBACK` returned by the broker.
+The operation throws an exception if anything goes wrong before the `UNSUBACK` is received.

 ```swift
     let unsubscribePacket: UnsubscribePacket = UnsubscribePacket(topicFilter: "<topic>")